BAMresearch/SOFA/README.rst

 Examples
 ========
 Test data can be found in the test_data folder.
-There is data for both the IM and FTC methods.
+The data is from the FTC method.
 For a detailed documentation on how to use the software see the tutorial section in the documentation.

 Installation
 ============